Suppression of Christian Speech Magnifies Writing Role

 However, discussing and debating ideas is not hate speech.
 In a free society we live in a marketplace of ideas.
 No ideas should be suppressed just because there is disagreement.
 That includes Christian ideas.
 In a free society, all ideas deserve a hearing and the good ones achieve ascendancy and the bad ones end-up on the trash heap of history.

 Whenever anyone brands the ideas of others as “hate speech” to win a debate, they are guilty of gross intellectual negligence.
 They display hate themselves when they use that logical fallacy.
-They seem to be conveniently remain blind to that fact.
+They seem to conveniently remain blind to that fact.

 The claim that speech related to any particular idea is somehow protected, and augments against it, are hateful, is the essence of intolerance.
 The Soviets ostracized, imprisoned and murdered millions for “wrong thinking.”
 Today, political groups and those with a particular social agenda are following that same pattern.

 There is a clear clash of values in our society.
-Christians have an obligation to be kind to all, but that does mean we have to adopt values that are the opposite of our Bible-based Christian values.
+Christians have an obligation to be kind to all, but that does not mean we have to adopt values that are the opposite of our Bible-based Christian values.

 Capitulation is not a Christian value.
 We must stand our ground against values that make us less human and less spiritual.